lalomorales22/keyguard-ai-vault/README.md

 Security is the cornerstone of KeyGuard AI Vault.

-* **Strong Encryption:** API keys should be encrypted at rest and in transit.
-The specifics of this implementation will depend on how Lovable handles data persistence and any custom backend logic.
+* **Strong Encryption:** API keys must be encrypted at rest (in your database) and in transit (using HTTPS).
+You will need to implement the encryption logic in your backend.
-* **Input Validation:** All user inputs must be validated (likely using `zod` with `react-hook-form`) to prevent common web vulnerabilities.
+* **Input Validation:** All user inputs must be validated (likely using `zod` with `react-hook-form` on the frontend, and corresponding validation on the backend) to prevent common web vulnerabilities.
 * **Environment Variables:** Never hardcode secrets in your frontend code.
-Use environment variables managed by Lovable for backend/build-time secrets, and `VITE_` prefixed variables for client-side configuration.
+Use `VITE_` prefixed variables for client-side configuration and manage backend secrets securely in your deployment environment.
-* **HTTPS:** Lovable typically serves projects over HTTPS.
-Ensure this is always the case.
+* **HTTPS:** Ensure your application is always served over HTTPS in production.
 * **Dependency Management:** Keep dependencies up-to-date via `npm update` and review them for vulnerabilities.
-Lovable may also provide tools or insights for this.
 * **Authentication:** The application has a clear authentication flow (`LoginScreen` vs. `Dashboard` based on `isAuthenticated` state from `AppContext`).
-Ensure this is robust.
+Ensure your backend authentication and authorization logic is robust.

-**IMPORTANT:** If your application design involves a master encryption key that *you* manage (even if configured within Lovable), that key is critical. **Losing it could mean losing access to all stored API keys.** Store it securely and back it up in a safe, offline location.
-Consult Lovable documentation on best practices for managing such secrets within their platform.
+**IMPORTANT:** If your application design involves a master encryption key, that key is critical. **Losing it could mean losing access to all stored API keys.** Store it securely (e.g., using a secrets manager service) and back it up in a safe, offline location.

 ## 🤝 Contributing